Rebel Without a Pause: History

-Shocklee got the idea to sample an alto saxophone glissando from The J.B.'s instrumental "The Grunt", which became the track's distinctive whistling sound.
+Shocklee got the idea to sample an alto saxophone glissando from the J.B.'s instrumental "The Grunt", which became the track's distinctive whistling sound.
 He had a Mirage sampler that was only able to hold 4 bits' worth of audio (or 3 seconds) to create his demo to give to Chuck to write his rhymes.
 When they got to a studio and had a superior sampler, the S-900 that held 30 seconds of audio, they felt it took away the impact of the Mirage sample, which forced in a second of delay before the sample reloaded as opposed to the endless loop the studio's sampler gave, and decided to go with it instead.
 The song is widely remembered for the high-pitched scream effect sampled from "The Grunt".
 The same glissando sample was reversed and used in another track by Public Enemy—"Terminator X To the Edge of Panic".
 The Bomb Squad could not find a drum sample they felt was adequate for what they wanted to create, so they instead had Flavor Flav, who was the best drummer of the group, play an original beat on their electronic drum.
 Chuck D wrote the rhymes in less than a day and took three takes before he was happy with his performance in the studio.
 Originally Public Enemy's longtime musical associate Johnny Juice was going to come in to record the scratching, but Public Enemy's live DJ Terminator X asked if they'd give him a chance to scratch on the song because he had some ideas for it and scratched out the famous "Rock And Roll" sample, which was dubbed "The Transformers Scratch" (taken from the belief that the scratch sounded like the noises the robots on the Transformers cartoon made when they transformed).
 Shocklee made the final mix with Steve Ett and upon hearing the finished product, Chuck D announced, "I could die tomorrow.
 Because that record right there?
 Nothing could f**king go nowhere near it."

 The song was certified as an instant classic by music critics and fans upon its release.
 Shocklee remembers knowing it was going to be a hit when he saw the reaction from the live crowds.
 "Public Enemy was performing, and they went halfway through the set.
 And halfway through the set Rebel came on.
 And I saw kids just running in the (Madison Square) Garden just like kids stealing their chains and shit, alright, because that was the highball, that was like the—the scene was a fight breaking out on the floor.
-But there wasn't no fight, that was just the energy."The song appeared in 2004 videogame Grand Theft Auto: San Andreas on virtual radio station Playback FM.
+But there wasn't no fight, that was just the energy."The song appeared in 2004 videogame Grand Theft Auto: San Andreas on the in-game radio station Playback FM.